You're Invited!

 How to Make Homemade Granola

 You will never buy granola again after making this homemade version!
-Say goodbye to that tooth chipping stuff from the grocery store and hello to this crunchy deliciousness.
+Say goodbye to that tooth-chipping stuff from the grocery store and hello to this crunchy deliciousness.

-I love to mix granola with yogurt and fruit for breakfast, but couldn’t find one that was any good.
+I love granola with yogurt and fruit for breakfast, but couldn’t find one that was any good.
 Everything I bought was so hard and a lot of it tasted like cardboard, even the pricey stuff.
 This recipe changed my world.
 It’s SO much better than anything I had purchased and it costs a lot less.

-Start with rolled oats, raw pumpkin seeds, and nuts.
+This one starts with rolled oats, raw pumpkin seeds, and nuts.
 Mix in maple syrup blended with some neutral oil, brown sugar, and a touch of salt, and bake it for 30-40 minutes.
 Stir in some dried fruit after baking, let everything cool, then transfer it to an airtight container.
 It will keep for weeks, if it lasts that long!

 This easy-to-make granola is bound to become a staple in your house.
 We love it so much that I make it every couple of weeks.